ballerina-platform/module-ballerinax-hubspot.crm.commerce.carts/README.md

 ## Overview

-[HubSpot](https://www.hubspot.com/our-story) is a customer platform with all the software, integrations, and resources users need to connect thier marketing, sales, and customer service.
+[HubSpot](https://www.hubspot.com) is an AI-powered customer relationship management (CRM) platform.

-The `hubspot.crm.commerce.carts` package offers APIs to connect and interact with [CRM Commerce Carts API](https://developers.hubspot.com/docs/reference/api/crm/commerce/carts) endpoints, specifically based on HubSpot API v3.
+The `ballerinax/hubspot.crm.commerce.carts` package offers APIs to connect and interact with [HubSpot CRM Commerce Carts API](https://developers.hubspot.com/docs/reference/api/crm/commerce/carts) endpoints, specifically based on [OpenAPI specification for HubSpot CRM Commerce Carts API v3](https://github.com/HubSpot/HubSpot-public-api-spec-collection/blob/main/PublicApiSpecs/CRM/Carts/Rollouts/424/v3/carts.json).

->**_NOTE:_**
-This package may be changed in the future based on the HubSpot API changes, since it is currently under development and is subject to change based on testing and feedback.
+> **Note:** This package may be changed in the future based on the HubSpot API changes, since it is currently under development and is subject to change based on testing and feedback.
 By using this package, you are agreeing to accept any future changes that might occur and understand the risk associated with testing an unstable API.
-Refer to the [HubSpot Developer Terms](https://legal.hubspot.com/developer-terms?_gl=1*fmuxuh*_ga*NDU4NDIxOTA5LjE3MzQ3ODM3Mjg.*_ga_LXTM6CQ0XK*MTczNDgwNjI1OS4yLjAuMTczNDgwNjI1OS42MC4wLjA.&_ga=2.66923502.174841559.1734639641-983296813.1734639641) & [Developer Beta Terms](https://legal.hubspot.com/developerbetaterms?_gl=1*fmuxuh*_ga*NDU4NDIxOTA5LjE3MzQ3ODM3Mjg.*_ga_LXTM6CQ0XK*MTczNDgwNjI1OS4yLjAuMTczNDgwNjI1OS42MC4wLjA.&_ga=2.66923502.174841559.1734639641-983296813.1734639641) for more information.
+Refer to the [HubSpot Developer Terms](https://legal.hubspot.com/developer-terms) & [Developer Beta Terms](https://legal.hubspot.com/developerbetaterms) for more information.

 ## Setup guide

-To use the HubSpot Feedback connector, you must have access to the HubSpot API through a HubSpot developer account and a HubSpot App under it.
+To use the HubSpot Carts connector, you must have access to the HubSpot API through a HubSpot developer account and a HubSpot App under it.
 Therefore you need to register for a developer account at HubSpot if you don't have one already.

 ### Step 1: Create/Login to a HubSpot Developer Account